mkm29/ai-on-the-edge/README.md

 docker run -it --rm --runtime nvidia nvcr.io/nvidia/l4t-pytorch:r32.6.1-pth1.9-py3 python3 -c "import torch; print(torch.cuda.is_available());"
 ```

 If all works correctly you should see `True` printed out.

+### GAN

-That is not an actual application though, stand by and I will deploy a little GAN using PyTorch and Flask :)
+That is not an actual application though, stand by and I will deploy a little GAN application using PyTorch and Flask :)